William Lyon Mackenzie King: Free trade

 Promising a much-desired trade treaty with the U.S., the King government passed the 1935 Reciprocal Trade Agreement.
-It marked the turning point in Canadian-American economic relations, reversing the disastrous trade war of 1930–31, lowering tariffs, and yielding a dramatic increase in trade.
-More subtly, it revealed to the prime minister and President Roosevelt that they could work together well.
+It marked a turning point in Canadian-American economic relations, reversing the disastrous trade war of 1930–31, lowering tariffs, and yielding a dramatic increase in trade.
+More subtly, it revealed to the prime minister and President Roosevelt that they could work well together.

 Social programs

 King's government introduced the National Employment Commission in 1936.
 As for the unemployed, King was hostile to federal relief.
 However, the first compulsory national unemployment insurance program was instituted in August 1940 under the King government after a constitutional amendment was agreed to by all of the Canadian provinces, to concede to the federal government legislative power over unemployment insurance.
 New Brunswick, Alberta and Quebec had held out against the federal government's desire to amend the constitution but ultimately acceded to its request, Alberta being the last to do so.
 The British North America Act Section 91 was amended by adding in a heading designated Number 2A simply in the words "Unemployment Insurance".
+As far back as February 1933, the Liberals had committed themselves to introducing unemployment insurance; with a declaration by Mackenzie King that was endorsed by all members of the parliamentary party and the National Liberal Federation in which he called for such a system to be put in place.

-Over the next thirteen years, a wide range of reforms similar to those association with the New Deal were realized during Mackenzie King's last period in office as prime minister.
+Over the next thirteen years, a wide range of reforms were realized during King's last period in office as prime minister.
 In 1937, the age for blind persons to qualify for old-age pensions was reduced to 40 in 1937, and later to 21 in 1947.
 In 1939, compulsory contributions for pensions for low-income widows and orphans were introduced (although these only covered the regularly employed) while depressed farmers were subsidized from that same year onwards.
-In 1944, family allowances were introduced, and from 1948 the federal government subsidized medical services in the provinces.
+In 1944, family allowances were introduced.
+King had various arguments in favour of family allowances, one of which, as noted by one study, was that family allowances "would mean better food, clothing and medical and dental care for children in low-income families."
+These were approved after divisions in cabinet.
+From 1948 the federal government subsidized medical services in the provinces; a policy which led to developments in services such as dental care.